 How Do Nasal Saline Drops Work?

-Pediatricians recommend using a nasal bulb or a bulb syringe along with the nasal saline drops to suction and clear the mucus from the baby’s nose.
+Pediatricians recommend using a nasal bulb or a bulb syringe along with the nasal saline drops to suction and clear the mucus from an infant or baby’s nose.
 The saline solution also thins the congested or hardened mucus within the nose, making it easier to suction the mucus through the nostrils.

-Nasal saline drops could provide the following benefits to babies with nasal congestion.
+Nasal saline drops could provide the following benefits to children with nasal congestion:

 - The use of nasal saline to remove accumulated mucus has been noted to reduce the risk of other infections, such as ear infections (4).

-- It could reduce the need for other medications, such as antihistamines, which could have potential side effects.
+- It could reduce the need for other medications, such as antihistaminesiXDrugs used to treat allergies. , which could have potential side effects.

-- The timely use of nasal saline may help improve the function of cilia, the hair-like structures on the cells of the nasal and sinus tissues (5).
+- The timely use of nasal saline may help improve the function of cilia, the hair-like structures on the cells of the nasal and sinusiXAir-filled cavities near the nose. tissues (5).
 The cilia play an essential role in clearing the nose and sinuses of excess mucus.

 - Infections could inflame nasal tissues.
 The saline solution could narrow down the blood vessels that lead to inflamed nasal tissue.
 It could help reduce inflammation and make it easier for the baby to breathe (6).
 It may also improve the flow of mucus.